zxcorr/ComponentSeparation/Alessandro/README.md

-# To Install necessary packages
+### To Install necessary packages

 1) Build a environment

 ~$ python3 -m pip install --user virtualenv
 ~$ python3 -m pip install requests

-I will that assume that you will create your environment in /path/to/new/virtual/environment been /home/user/env:
+I will assume that you will create your environment in /path/to/new/virtual/environment by being /home/user/env:

 ~$ python3 -m venv /home/user/env
 ~$ source /home/user/env/bin/activate